ck852/Data-Analysis-GUI/README.md

 ### Swapped Channels

 Not all input files have the same channel definitions.
 To navigate this variable, the program contains a channel swap toggle that enables the user to control which data channel contains voltage information and which contains current.
 It is assumed that the user can visually recognize whether or not their channel identifications are accurate.
 The outputs of PatchBatch-analyzed files with such a swapped copnfiguration were compared against WinWCP outputs for the same analysis of the same files.
 The equipment that produced these data files is used in experiments that measure currents on the order of microamps, as opposed to picoamps, and thus the validation uses a different current magnitude than the other validation methods.
 The deviation between PatchBatch and WinWCP is larger in absolute magnitude than in the other analysis modes.
 It also appears to follow a more coherent pattern, increasing along a somewhat definable curve as the measured current increases.
-However, with a maximum deviation of 0.000454 microamps, this deviation should not present any concerns.
+However, with a maximum deviation of 0.000454 microamps, this should not present any concerns.

 <img src="images/swapped_current_comparison.png" alt="swapped_comparison" width="450"/>